prestonpeterson/CI_RAE/README.md

 To run the bot, run bot_client.py in the CI_RAE/bot/ directory.

 Bot will connect to reddit and listen for a command.
-To create a command for the bot, sign up for a reddit account and post a comment anywhere with the following format:
+To create a command for the bot, sign up for a reddit account and post a comment anywhere with the following format: `/u/ci_rae <command> <target>`

 #### Dashboard:
 * First install jupyter notebook: `sudo pip3 install jupyter`